microsoft/api-extractor.com-website/pages/messages/ae-forgotten-export.md

  */
 export function showReport(options: IShowReportOptions): void {
 }

+// Warning: "The symbol "IShowReportOptions" needs to be exported by the entry point src/index.d.ts."
 ```

 In the example above, type signature for `showReport()` refers to an interface `IShowReportOptions` that is not